ansvu/how-to-update-ocp-mtu-size-cluster-and-provider-networks/README.md

 # how-to-update-ocp-mtu-size-cluster-and-provider-networks
 This Repo will show how to update or migrate the OpenShift MTU Size for cluster and provider networks to Jumbo Frame.

-For Provider Network MTU Size update to Jumbo Frame, it will come later.

 ## Prerequisites
 - You installed the OpenShift CLI (oc).
 - Butane installed